 - 6.1 The Council's Treasury Management activity must be carried out in accordance with the requirements of the Local Government Act 2003.
 In addition, the Local Government and Housing Act 1989 sets out requirements for local authorities in respect of capital controls, borrowing and credit arrangements.
-The Council is also required to comply with the Local Authority (Capital Finance and Accounting) (England) (Amendment) Regulations 2008. - 6.2 Treasury Management relates to the management of the Council's cash flow, borrowing and cash investments.
+The Council is also required to comply with the relevant secondary legislation including the Local Authorities (Capital Finance and Accounting) (England) Regulations 2003 (as amended). - 6.2 Treasury Management relates to the management of the Council's cash flow, borrowing and cash investments.
 This involves seeking the best rates of interest for borrowing, earning interest on investments, whilst managing risk in making financial decisions and adopting proper accounting practice. - 6.3 The area is heavily regulated.
 The Local Government and Housing Act 1989 regulates the operation of the Housing Revenue Account.
 The 'CIPFA Code of Practice for Treasury Management in the Public Services', contains Treasury Management indicators and advice on Treasury Management Strategy.
 Investment strategy is regulated by 'DLUHC Guidance on Local Government Investments' issued initially in 2004 and reissued in 2010 and 2018.
-Part 2 of this Guidance is statutory guidance.

-6.4 The aim of these reporting arrangements as detailed in paragraph 2.13 are to ensure that those with ultimate responsibility for the treasury management function are fully aware of the implications of treasury management policies and activities, and that those implementing policies and executing transactions have properly fulfilled their responsibilities with regard to delegation and reporting.
-[TC/15022022/E]
+This guidance includes statutory guidance. - 6.4 The aim of the reporting arrangements as detailed above are to ensure that those with ultimate responsibility for the treasury management function are fully aware of the implications of treasury management policies and activities, and that those implementing policies and executing transactions have properly fulfilled their responsibilities with regard to delegation and reporting.
+[DP/14022023/B]